“Do small things with great love.” -Mother Teresa

 For us, I thought of back rubs.
 I’m not really into them, but my husband loves them.
 Over the past few weeks, I’ve made more of an effort to rub his shoulders after dinner for a minute or two on my way to start the dishes or put the salad dressing back in the fridge.
 It’s a very small gesture.
 It takes almost no time or effort, but I just wasn’t doing it before.
 Literally every time I do it now, he is beyond appreciative and happy about it.
 For you, maybe it’s brewing the morning coffee or sending a mid-day check-in text.
 If you’re a parent, similar principles apply with our kids.
 What little ways can we show extra care or attentiveness or support without having to restructure our entire lives?
 Can you build in 5 more minutes for bath time play or add an extra bedtime story to your routine?
 How about a silly dance in the kitchen together while you make dinner each night?

 Dr. Angela Duckworth studies grit, which she boils down to passion + perseverance.
 In relationships, passion gets our attention.
 But lasting love demands a certain steadiness too, the part that digs in and takes root.
 Relationships are solidified in the crucial moments of connection and effort when we show up for each other, again and again.
 “True love” is just loving without ceasing.
 It’s not flashy or romantic most days, but it’s undeniably present – love in action.

-So, luckily for many of us, love doesn’t have to be over the top, novel, and extravagant to count.
-While beautiful wooden beams and white picket fences might catch someone’s attention, they’d fall to pieces without the nails.
+So, luckily for most of us, love doesn’t have to be over the top, novel, and extravagant to count.
+While beautiful homes and white picket fences catch our attention, they’d fall to pieces without the nails.
 Never underestimate the power of small things.